 Have you ever had a teacher who incorporated multisensory learning into your lessons?
 Are those the classes and projects you remember the most?
 My answer is definitely yes.
 This post will show you how to make a simple multisensory gel board that keeps kids engaged.

 As a reading tutor and a previous homeschool mom, I have found that keeping kids engaged is key to keeping them learning.
 Multisensory activities enhance memory and learning.
+Plus, they make learning fun!

 I have seen many versions of this DIY gel board online, and I instantly fell in love with it when I saw one.

-My preschool and kindergarten phonics students have particularly loved this.
 It’s a fun way to learn to write letters (or for making fun patterns!)

 This post contains affiliate links.
 As an Amazon associate, I earn from qualifying purchases.